Economy of Montreal

-The economy of Montreal is the second largest of all cities in Canada and the first in Quebec.
+Montreal's economy is the second largest of all cities in Canada and the first in Quebec.
 Montreal is a centre of commerce, industry, technology, culture, finance, and world affairs.
-In 2015, Metropolitan Montreal was responsible for $193 Billion CDN of Quebec's $370 Billion CDN GDP.
+In 2022, Metropolitan Montreal was responsible for $233 Billion CDN of Quebec's $425 Billion CDN GDP, with a population of 4.37 million people.
+Montreal's economy, therefore, comprises approximately 54.8% of Quebec's overall GDP.

+Montreal's unemployment rate increased to 6.3% in the fourth-quarter of 2023, compared to 5.7%, the three-month moving average in 2022.
+In 2020, Montreal's per capita disposable income was $34,019 CDN, marking an increase of 8.4% from 2019.
+This indicator measures the net income available for consumption of goods and services after current transfers and taxes have been subtracted.
+Per capita disposable income has increased throughout all of Quebec's administrative regions due to federal policy responses to the COVID-19 pandemic.

 History

 Montreal became an important centre of trade early in its history and surpassed Quebec City in importance even before their populations became comparable.
 When Canada became part of the British Empire in 1763, it was already the centre of the North American Fur Trade.
 Over the course of the 19th century Montreal grew to become the economic centre of Canada as well as its most populous city.

 Montreal and Toronto

 Between the end of World War II and 1971, both Montreal and Toronto grew enormously in size.
 Between 1941 and 1951, Montreal's population grew by 20% and Toronto's by 25%.
 Between 1951 and 1961, Montreal grew by 35% and Toronto 45%.
 And from 1961 to 1971, Montreal grew by a little less than 20% and Toronto 30%.
 In the early 1970s, 30 years after Toronto had begun challenging Montreal as the economic capital of Canada, Toronto surpassed Montreal in size.
 Indeed, the volume of stocks traded at the Toronto Stock Exchange surpassed that traded at the Montreal Stock Exchange in the 1940s.